-1. Question: The rules state the aircraft must have the wheels off the ground in 100 feet.
+1. Question: The rules state the aircraft must have the wheels off the ground in 200 feet.
 Is there any height requirement?

 Answer: No, the rules are correct as stated.
-Aircraft must have ALL wheels off the ground by the 100 foot line, and they must remain off until the landing.
+Aircraft must have ALL wheels off the ground by the 200 foot line, and they must remain off until the landing.
 Their is no "obstacle" height requirement for this year.

 - Question: Can the battery pack be changed out or "topped off" between sorties?
 Answer: No. Only payload may be unloaded and reloaded.
-Batteries may not be recharged. - 3.
+Batteries may not be recharged.
+Batteries may not be charged or topped off while waiting in the starting queue either. - 3.
 Question: Is there a minimum altitude for flying the course?
 Answer: No. Altitude must be high enough for safe flight as set by the discretion of the Contest Director. - 4.
 Question: How are the turns made, and is there a set turn radius?
 Answer: The turns may not be initiated until the turn judge raises his flag (for the two 180 degree turns), but may then proceed to be any turn radius and rate the aircraft is capable of.
 The 360 degree turn can be initiated anytime the aircraft is on the "downwind" leg and also may be any turn radius and rate the aircraft is capable of. - 5.
 Question: Is it safe to assume that if the rules do not explicitly forbid something, it is allowed?
 Answer: The rules are intentionally designed to not impose too many limitations while allowing each team an equal chance.
 If something adheres to the "spirit" of the rules it is likely to be allowed.
 If you have any specific questions you would like clarified they may be addressed in a private e-mail to the contest administrator.
 Ideas will not be disclosed to other teams if they represent a legal and innovative approach.
 If it is deemed to be not legal, it may be added to this FAQ or posted to the other teams at the administrators discretion. - 6.
 Question: If the aircraft runs off the runway but is not damaged, can the ground crew help retrieve it?

 Answer: If the aircraft runs off the runway, the ground crew can go to retrieve it once it has stopped.
-If the aircraft is undamaged, they will return it to the runway to taxi back.
-If it is damaged and is unable to taxi back, the ground crew may carry it back and make repairs.